 For Suboxone to show up on a urine drug test, someone would have to order an extended drug screening that tests for either buprenorphine, its metabolites, or naloxone.
 Most employers do not order this extended drug screen.

 However, if you are on Suboxone, the policies of each prescriber and clinic may differ.
-Some prescribers or clinics may require routine drug screening, which might include buprenorphine, while you are receiving a prescription.
+Some prescribers or clinics may require routine drug screening, which might include buprenorphine, while you are receiving a prescription in order to ensure you’re taking your Medication for Addiction Treatment (MAT).
 Other clinics and prescribers may not.

-A five-panel drug test detects opioids, cocaine, amphetamines, PCP, and marijuana (THC).
+A five-panel drug test detects drugs, such as: